mtyrolski/CaRL/README.md

 ## CaRL Extension Over Hydra Config

-The CaRL library extends the **Hydra configuration system** to provide a flexible and scalable way to define and execute reinforcement learning experiments.
+The CaRL library extends the **Hydra configuration system** to provide a flexible and scalable way to define and execute reinforcement learning/imitation learning experiments for combintorial planning problems.
 This extension allows users to specify complex configurations for algorithms, workers, and grid searches, which are essential for running experiments in both local and distributed environments.
 Below, we break down the key components of the CaRL extension using simplified examples.

 ### Starting Point (`algorithm`)